openshift/installer/docs/user/openstack/README.md

      * Volume Storage: 175 Gb
      * Instances: 7

+### Recommended Minimums with Kuryr SDN

+When using Kuryr SDN, as the pods, services, namespaces, network policies, etc., are using resources from the OpenStack Quota, the minimum requirements are
+higher:

+   * OpenStack Quota
+     * Floating IPs: 3 (plus the expected number of services of LoadBalancer type)
+     * Security Groups: 100 (1 needed per network policy)
+     * Security Group Rules: 500
+     * Routers: 1
+     * Subnets: 100 (1 needed per namespace)
+     * Networks: 100 (1 needed per namespace)
+     * Ports: 500
+     * RAM: 112 Gb
+     * VCPU: 28
+     * Volume Storage: 175 Gb
+     * Instances: 7

 #### Master Nodes

 The default deployment stands up 3 master nodes, which is the minimum amount required for a cluster.
 For each master node you stand up, you will need 1 instance, and 1 port available in your quota.
 They should be assigned a flavor with at least 16 Gb RAM, 4 VCPu, and 25 Gb Disk.
 It is theoretically possible to run with a smaller flavor, but be aware that if it takes too long to stand up services, or certian essential services crash, the installer could time out, leading to a failed install.